 The import sys line provides access to standard functions and variables needed to manipulate the Python runtime environment.
-The next two lines, from os import environ from os import getcwd import environ and getcwd housekeeping functions into the current namespace (i.e., current script) and are included in all our Python programs.
-In the next three lines, we import the string module, which contains convenience functions for performing operations on strings of characters, set the search path for Python modules and import the CompuCellSetup module, which provides a set of convenience functions that simplify initialisation of CompuCell3D simulations.
+The next two lines, import environ and getcwd housekeeping functions into the current namespace (i.e., current script) and are included in all our Python programs.
+In the next three lines, we import the string module, which contains convenience functions for performing operations on strings of characters, set the search path for Python modules and import the